-If you ask a photographer what field he or she views as the most competitive, fashion invariably almost always comes primarily to voice.
+If you ask a photographer what field he or she views as the most competitive area of the field, fashion invariably almost always comes primarily to voice.
 This is followed by headshot photography, which is followed by product photography, trailed by pet photography, ensued by the subcategory of pet photography that is domesticated-turtle-photography, and lagged behind by ‘guy in a yellow sweater photography.’
 There are a million different forms of photography and yet few people often cite one of the largest and most overlooked forms of it; event photography.

 Event photography itself encompasses a myriad of different scenarios and settings, though the most widely accounted for are corporate, private (social), music, and wedding.
-Yes, wedding could be considered private but it’s such a behemoth unto itself of the industry that I’m giving it it’s own category.
+Yes, wedding falls under the umbrella that is private, but it’s such a behemoth unto itself of the industry that it really lives within the walls of it’s own (large) house.
 Music photography could probably be outside of event photography as well, given it’s sheer size and span of genres, but that’s again a discussion best suited elsewhere.

 The reason why we’re discussing event photography today is for the simple fact that it’s one of the least costly areas of photography to get into (a fashion photographer might need a $2500 Profoto B1X, for instance, whereas an event photographer might need a $200 SB-800 he/she bought off craigslist) and, as a result, one of the biggest bread and butter areas of the industry.
 Event Photography will help astounding numbers of photographers get by while they aspire to become the next Mario Testino, or the category itself, well paying as it is, will become something that sustains someone through the entirety of their lives.

 Most people will tell you that photography is all about light (and this is a thousand percent true).
 When people make this claim they’re generally referencing ratios of light.
 They’ll think of balances and the interplay between highlight and midtone and the shadow-tone lurking off to the side that wants to be included but is banished from the scene.